dutchdronesquad/rh-stream-overlays/README.md

 #### RotorHazard

-1. Install the Stream Overlays RH Plugin like any other plugin ([RH Plugin Documentation][rh-plugin-docs])
+1. Install the Stream Overlays RH Plugin with the following command:

 ```bash
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/dutchdronesquad/rh-stream-overlays/main/tools/install.sh)"
 ```
+_This command will install the latest release of the plugin.
+To use the development version, you need to download the repository and manually put the files in the correct plugin folder._

 2. Restart RotorHazard